Pale Waves: 2022–2024: Unwanted

+2024–present: Smitten

+In June 2024, the band announced that its fourth studio album, Smitten, would be released on 27 September 2024.
+The album was preceded by the singles "Perfume", "Glasgow", "Gravity", and "Thinking About You".

 Musical style

-Pale Waves have been described as indie pop, indie rock, synth-pop, pop-punk, pop rock, dream pop, and pop.
+Pale Waves have been described as indie pop, indie rock, synth-pop, goth-pop, pop-punk, pop rock, dream pop, and pop.
 The band have cited artists such as The Blue Nile, Prince, The Cranberries, Cocteau Twins, The 1975, Alanis Morissette and Avril Lavigne as influences.
 Baron-Gracie has stated, "I love a lot of '80s artists like Prince and Madonna.
 'Purple Rain' is one of my favorite songs of all time.
 But I love The Cure.
 I love songs that give you melodies that you can sing at any time, but within those melodies, there are things that break your heart."
 In an interview with The Irish Times, Baron-Gracie cited Dolores O'Riordan as her main vocal influence, saying: "I love The Cranberries.
 They were amazing.
 I definitely looked up to Dolores O’Riordan.
 She has one of my favourite voices of all time.
 She gave off that attitude – she was totally herself.
 I loved her fashion sense, she was such a cool person".

 For their second album, Who Am I?, Baron-Gracie cited country artists The Chicks and Kacey Musgraves as influences, particularly on "the melodic side of [the] record."
+Their third album, Unwanted, was inspired by female rock artists Courtney Love and Liz Phair, and pop-punk band Paramore.